What Homeowners Need to Know About Flood Insurance

 - Carpeting: Getting new flooring after a flood can be a major headache.
 Fortunately, carpeting is covered by flood insurance.

-- Detached garage: Up to 10 percent of your total building coverage can be used toward a detached garage that is used for limited storage and parking.
+- Detached Garage: Up to 10% of your total building coverage can be used toward a detached garage that is used for limited storage and parking.

-- >Personal property: Anything that you used on a normal basis that was damaged by a flood can be covered.
+- Personal Property: Anything you used on a normal basis that was damaged by a flood can be covered.
 This includes clothes, furniture, and electronics.